 From 2000 to 2012 Anderson was a journalism lecturer at City University London, for most of that period working regularly as a subeditor on the Guardian’s comment pages and throughout contributing a regular column to Tribune.
 In 2006, he was editor of a book collecting George Orwell’s columns for the same paper to coincide with its 70th anniversary, Orwell in Tribune: ‘As I Please’ and other writings, published to widespread acclaim by Politico’s/Methuen.
 A new edition is planned by Aaaargh!
 Press for 2018.

 He left City in 2012 to finish Moscow Gold?, set up Aaaargh!
-Press and take up other freelance work, but he continues to teach journalism at the University of Essex and University Campus Suffolk and to sub on the Guardian.
-He blogs at Gauche and an archive of his journalism is here.
+Press and take up other freelance work, but he continues to teach journalism at the University of Essex and to sub on the Guardian and write freelance.
+An archive of his journalism is here.
 He is currently working on a history of British left responses to Chinese communism, to be published by Aaaargh!
-Press in summer 2017.
+Press in spring 2018.